-Service Support (PM4)
+Service and Command Support

-Our Service Support Program ships provide our Navy with towing, rescue and salvage, submarine support, and cable laying and repair services, as well as a command and control platform and floating medical facilities.
+Our Service and Command Support Program ships provide our Navy with towing, rescue and salvage, submarine support, and cable laying and repair services, as well as a command and control platform and floating medical facilities.
 The program also includes our Navy’s first designated interim afloat forward staging base, USS Ponce (AFSB(I) 15).

 All ships in the program are government owned and operated by civil service mariners (CIVMARs), experienced maritime professionals sailing as Navy civilians under MSC.
 Several ships have hybrid crews of CIVMARs and uniformed Navy personnel working under the leadership of a U.S. Navy captain.
 This crewing structure allows the ships to maintain their commissioned status.